 It was a small group compares to WNBR in most cities.
 The ride was brief, and was mostly forgotten once the big parade started.
 In Seattle, it was viewed more as a silly, harmless thing that lasts for 10 minutes before the main event.

 The event I attended was in June, but the Seattle World Naked Bike Ride site seems to indicate there will be multiple rides in the city this year.
-The main ride typically coincides with the Fremont Fair and Solstice Parade.
+The main ride typically coincides with the Fremont Fair.

 The Portland World Naked Bike Ride

 My favorite was the event in the awesomely weird city of Portland.
 Because it started super late (after 11 pm, if I recall), people were far less inhibited.
 It was already dark, and many presumably had already had a chance to hit the bars and become even more carefree.

 Portland’s World Naked Bike Ride is considered one of the largest in the world.
 Thousands (some estimate as many as 13,000) people show up and pedal through the streets of the City of Roses in June during the Pedalpalooza event.
 This year’s ride is Saturday, June 18.

 I really believe that every city should hold its World Naked Bike Ride late at night, to maximize participation.

 Since you’re wondering, no, I didn’t participate in either event myself.
 I was sans bicycle and went to each as a spectator.
 But I did join in at Chicago’s event on a couple of occasions.